 De Palm Island is an all-inclusive island offering a wide range of food, drinks and activities that caters to both kids and adults.
 You can choose to sit on the beach and sip frozen cocktails or get active and snorkel from the island shore.

 The island has a fun water park for the kids, zip-lining, Snuba, private beaches, snorkeling, multiple restaurants and, of course, endless adult beverages.

-Aruba is part of the Kingdom of Netherlands
+7. Aruba is part of the Kingdom of Netherlands

 Aruba is part of the ABC islands (Aruba, Curaçao, and Bonaire), which are the western-most islands of the Leeward Antilles in the Caribbean Sea.
 All three islands are part of the Kingdom of the Netherlands, although they remain outside the European Union.